msharekh/Project4-Build-a-Private-Blockchain-Notary-Service/README.md

             }'
 ```

-Service checks if signature is valid.
-Inform the user of the result
+Service checks if signature is valid. it informs the user of the result
 ```
 {
    "registerStar":true,